Apply These 4 Tips To Improve Kalanchoe Care

 Kalanchoes, which are part of the Crassula family (think jade plant), are very easy plants to grow and maintain.
 The “blossfeldiana” or “florist” kalanchoe is the most popular and recognizable variety.
 You may also have heard it called “Flaming Katy”.

-This short video excerpt walks you through how easy kalanchoes are to care for.
+This short video excerpt walks you through how easy it is to care for kalanchoes.
 Once you watch it, I think you’ll have a newfound appreciation for these flowering beauties.

-With today’s busy lifestyles, it’s easy to see why these “florist” kalanchoes are a very popular choice for both indoor and outdoor use.
+With today’s busy lifestyles, it’s easy to see why these “florist” kalanchoes are a trendy choice for both indoor and outdoor use.
 They are easy to grow and a snap to maintain.

 4 Simple Tips To Grow and Maintain Kalanchoes Indoors

 - Although kalanchoes “blossfeldiana” can tolerate almost any type of light condition, they do best when placed in a bright area near a sunny window.

 Bright light helps to maintain vibrant flower colors.
 Pale or washed-out flowers are a sure sign that the plant needs more light.

 - You should keep the soil on the dry side.
 Water thoroughly when the soil surface is dry to the touch, and be sure the container they are potted in drains well.
 Never let the plant stand in water.

 - Kalanchoes prefer moderate temperatures, 60°-70°F (18°-21°C) during the daytime, and 50°-60°F (15°-18°C) at night.
 Avoid excessively hot or cold areas.